 Real Time Systems

-Real time system means that the system is subjected to real time, i.e., response should be guaranteed within a specified timing constraint or system should meet the specified deadline.
-For example: flight control system, real time monitors etc.
+A real-time system means that the system is subjected to real-time, i.e., the response should be guaranteed within a specified timing constraint or the system should meet the specified deadline.
+For example flight control systems, real-time monitors, etc.

-This type of system can miss its deadline occasionally with some acceptably low probability.
+- Soft real-time system: This type of system can miss its deadline occasionally with some acceptably low probability.
 Missing the deadline have no disastrous consequences.
-The usefulness of result produced by a soft real time system decreases gradually with increase in tardiness.
+The usefulness of results produced by a soft real-time system decreases gradually with an increase in tardiness.
 Example: Telephone switches.

-- A workload model: It specifies the application supported by system.
+- A workload model: It specifies the application supported by the system.